primaza/primaza/docs/entities/clusterenvironment.md

 Cluster Environment's State and Conditions are updated according to tests and agents' deployment results.

+When a ClusterEnvironment is created, Primaza ensures a Service Catalog exists for its environment.
+The Service Catalog thereby created are also pushed to the Cluster Environment  application namespace where permissions are granted.

 ### Deletion

 When a Cluster Environment is deleted, the permissions granted in Primaza's namespace to Users associated to namespace agents and agent deployments on target cluster's namespaces are removed.